 The plan document should include which medical expenses are eligible for reimbursement through the ICHRA and which aren’t.

-In this section, the plan document should also specify monthly allowance amounts available to employees according to any of the nine employee classes the business uses to structure funding.
+In this section, the plan document should also specify monthly allowance amounts available to employees according to any of the 11 employee classes the employer uses to structure funding.

 How the ICHRA is funded and how it makes payments